- True wilderness mountain biking in awesome scenery

 This epic adventure crosses the Scottish Highlands on mixed trails, ranging from tough and gnarly singletrack and stalkers paths, to long winding Land Rover tracks.

-Being the Highlands, there are of course some serious climbs to tackle and some long, rough descents – so a good level of fitness as well as bike handling skills and off-road experience are required.
+Being the Highlands, there are of course some serious climbs to tackle and some long, rough descents – so a good level of fitness, as well as bike handling skills and off-road experience, are required (even on the e-bike departure).
+We’d expect all riders on this tour to have mountain biking experience, and be confident taking on the technical terrain and challenging nature of a grade 4 holiday.

 This trip crosses some high mountains, and with that comes the inevitable weather changes, and potential for wet, cold and windy conditions.
 This all add to the challenge of this trip – although on a good day there is no better place to be than the Scottish Highlands!